MasterChef India – Hindi: Season 9 (2026)

-Spin-off editions
+Spin-offs

 Junior MasterChef India

 Junior MasterChef India premiered on 17 August 2013 on StarPlus.
 This was the first and the only season of the junior spin-off.
 The season was won by Sarthak Bhardwaj in the finale held on 2 November 2013.

 Celebrity MasterChef

-Celebrity MasterChef premiered on Sony Entertainment Television on 27th January 2025.
+Celebrity MasterChef premiered on Sony Entertainment Television on 27 January 2025.
 Farah Khan, for the first time, joined as the host of the show.
 Vikas Khanna and Ranveer Brar reprised their role as judges from the original series.
-The season was won by Gaurav Khanna on April 11, 2025.
+The season was won by Gaurav Khanna on 11 April 2025.

 Production

 In 2010, Star India licensed the rights for producing MasterChef India in Hindi.

 Reception

 Season 1 opened with an average ratings of 2.6 TVR.
 The following week, it garnered 2.5 TVR.
 Overall it ranged around over 2 and 3 TVR.
 The finale garnered the highest viewership rating of 4.2 TVR.

 Season 2 premiered with 2.01 TVR and ended with 2.6 TVR.

 Season 3 opened with 2.2 TVR while the following weeks garnered a decent ratings between 2 and 2.3 TVR the finale became the most watched reality show of the week with 3.7 TVR.

 Season 6 garnered low ratings ranging 0.8 and 1.1 TRP.